Hanxu0501/CS61A-1.7--Integer-partition-without-recursion/README.md

 As requested by the teacher of CS 61A, I will define a function Partitions(m, n) that returns the number of different partitions of m parts up to n, without using recursion.
 This is a simple C# Console version.
 It can also list all possible solutions as well.

-Algorithm explained：
+<strong>Algorithm explained：</strong>

 I use the idea of building a solution tree.

 The root of the tree is dividing number N into N elements, each one has value of 1.
+For example, for number 5, the root solutioin is [1,1,1,1,1].

 From this root, children and children's children are generated, by using a function called "Shrink".